Parks Road, Oxford OX1 3QD

 I like to blend research in semantics with automata theory.
 The latest examples are collapsible pushdown automata, automata over infinite alphabets and tree-stack automata.
 I am also interested in probabilistic systems in the context of differential privacy and machine learning.
 For more details, please see my publications page.

 I'm involved in the activities of SIGLOG and currently serve as its Vice-Chair.
-From 2014 to 2022, I was the Editor of SIGLOG News, which features highly readable surveys of research relevant to SIGLOG.
+Between 2014 and 2022 I was the Editor of SIGLOG News, which features highly readable surveys of research relevant to SIGLOG.
 I am also on the Steering Committee of FoSSaCS.